-Of 3068 patients in clinical studies of CARDIOLITE®, Kit for the Preparation of Technetium Tc99m Sestamibi for Injection, 693 patients were 65 or older and 121 were 75 or older.
+Of 3068 patients in clinical studies of CARDIOLITE®.
+Kit for the Preparation of Technetium Tc99m Sestamibi for Injection, 693 patients were 65 or older and 121 vounger subjects.

-Of 673 patients in clinical studies of MIRALUMA®, Kit for the Preparation of Technetium Tc99m Sestamibi for Injection, 138 patients were 65 or older and 30 were 75 or older.

-Based on the evaluation of the frequency of adverse events and review of vital signs data, no overall differences in safety were observed between these subjects and younger subjects.
 Although reported clinical experience has not identified differences in response between elderly and younger patients, greater sensitivity of some older individuals cannot be ruled out.

+Of 673 natients in clinical studies of MIRALUMA®.
+Kit for the Preparation of Technetium Tc99m Sestamibi for Injection, 138 patients were 65 or older and 30 were 75 or older.
+Based on the evaluation of the frequency of adverse events and review of vital signs data, no overall differences in safety were observed between these subjects and